-What counts with God is the earnest purpose, the deep piety, the love of truth, and the fear of God.
+What counts with God is

+the earnest purpose, the deep

+piety, the love of truth, and the fear of God.

-By Robert H. Pierson
+By ROBERT H. PIERSON

-IF God instructs us to read a particular chapter in the Bible every day, that chapter must contain an important message.
-Ellen White says, 'The Lord desires me to call the attention of His people to the thirteenth chapter of First Corinthians.
+If God instructs us to read a particular chapter in the Bible every day, that chapter must contain an important message.
+Ellen White says, "The Lord desires me to call the attention of His people to the thirteenth chapter of First Corinthians.
 Read this chapter every day, and from it obtain comfort and strength.
 Learn from it the value that God places on sanctified, heaven-born love, and let the lesson that it teaches come home to your hearts.
-Learn that Christ-like love is of heavenly birth, and that without it all other qualifications are worthless.'-The SDA Bible Commentary, vol. 6, page 1091.
+Learn that Christlike love is of heavenly birth, and that without it all other qualifications are worthless."-The SDA Bible Commentary, vol. 6, p.
+1091.

-In 1 Corinthians 12 the apostle Paul speaks of the blessing and diversity of the gifts of the Spirit - faith, healing, miracles, prophecy, discerning of spirits, tongues, and interpretation of tongues, and others.
+In 1 Corinthians 12 the apostle Paul speaks of the blessing and diversity of the gifts of the Spirit-faith, healing, miracles, prophecy, discerning of spirits, tongues, and interpretation of tongues, and others.
 The gifts of the Spirit had been especially evident in the Corinthian church.
-Paul counselled the believers, 'Covet earnestly the best gifts' (1 Cor.
+Paul counseled the believers, "Covet earnestly the best gifts" (1 Cor.
 12:31).

 However, as important as these gifts of the Spirit are, Paul declares there is a more excellent way, something more to be rightly coveted.
 The more excellent way the apostle desires us to know and practice is the way of love.
-Love goes the second mile; it goes 'beyond the limit'.
+Love goes the second mile; it goes "beyond the limit."

-'I may speak in tongues of men or of angels, but if I am without love, I am a sounding gong or a clanging cymbal.
-I may have the gift of prophecy, and know every hidden truth; I may have faith strong enough to move mountains; but if I have no love, I am nothing.
-I may dole out all I possess, or even give my body to be burnt, but if I have no love, I am none the better' (chap.
-13: 1-3, NEB).
+"I may speak in tongues of men or of angels, but if I am without love, I am a sounding gong or a clanging cymbal.
+I may have the gift of prophecy, and know every hidden truth; I may have faith strong enough to move mountains; but if